Nissan Pathfinder: First generation (YD21/WD21; 1985)

 The first generation Nissan Pathfinder also sold in Indonesia from 1995 to 2006 as Nissan Terrano.
-Only available with four-door body, 2389cc Z24 carburetted petrol engine (103 hp & 182Nm), 2WD (4WD only available for 1995-1996 highest trim model) and 5-speed manual transmission.
+Only available with four-door body, 2389 cc Z24 carburetted petrol engine (103 hp & 182Nm), 2WD (4WD only available for 1995-1996 highest trim model) and 5-speed manual transmission.
 Only 17,801 units were sold during 11 years of production.

 Facelifts

 A facelift occurred in 1990 when the 4-door model was introduced.
 The front grille was revised, numerous interior trim level options became available and numerous exterior packages were offered by dealerships.
 The 1993 models received a third brake light and the 1994 models received a curved dashboard.
 Two more facelifts occurred for Indonesian production Terrano in 1997 and 2003.

 Second generation (R50; 1995)

 The second generation Pathfinder was introduced in late 1995 with revised styling.
 The engine was upgraded to the VG33E, with 168 hp and 196 lbft torque.
 For the 19991/2 model year, the Pathfinder was freshened.
 In 2000, model year 2001 brought a new 240 hp V6 engine (for the automatic transmission models).
 The manual transmission models boasted 250 hp and 240-lbft of torque.
 This engine was the VQ35DE.
-The 4-cylinder engine option was no longer available.

-Diesel engines continued to be used in Japanese and European models.
+The 4-cylinder engine option was no longer available, and diesel engines continued to be used in Japanese and European models.

 As of the 2002 model year, the Terrano / Pathfinder was no longer marketed in Japan, and was available in North America, Europe and the Middle East.
 The market position held by the Terrano in Japan was replaced by the Nissan Murano in 2002.
-The Japanese market Terrano and high luxury content Terrano Regulus saw demand drop significantly due to the hard economic times felt in Japan, known as the Lost Decade.
+The Japanese market Terrano and luxurious Terrano Regulus saw demand drop significantly due to the hard economic times felt in Japan, known as the Lost Decade.
 Nissan offered a smaller, off-road vehicle to its Japanese customer base who enjoyed the Pathfinder when it introduced the Nissan X-Trail in 2000.